lumapps/lumapps-sdk/README.rst

 This includes:

-- a client that support all the routes of the API (located in folder lumapps_api_client)
+- a client that support all the routes of the API (located in folder lumapps)
-- a set of helper classes to easily manipulate LumApps elements as Python Objects and classes (folder lumapps_api_helpers)
+- a set of helper classes to easily manipulate LumApps elements as Python Objects and classes (folder lumapps/helpers)

 Quick start